PoornimaMDFFBHUJ/Fake-news-prediction-system-/README.md

 **Input:**

 ```
-NASA confirmed that aliens are living inside the Moon.
+NASA confirmed that aliens are living inside the Moon and are secretly communicating with selected humans on Earth.
 ```

 **Output:**